 1. From ‘ Pitching to Sell’ to ‘Developing Connections’

-Social media websites like Facebook or Twitter have changed the context of customer relationship from trying to sell something to seeking to connect and engage with clients.
+Social media websites like Facebook or Twitter have changed the context of the customer relationship from trying to sell something to seeking to connect and engage with clients.
 The most famous brands tend to post on social media less about their products and more about the things that help their customers to know about their brands and personality of the companies.
 So here the objective is less about ‘selling’ and more about ‘connecting.
 And as a result, through this kind of engagements, people do business with the companies for comfortably.

 Let me give you an example to explain the benefits of social media marketing.
 Big companies like ‘Dell’ have created multiple accounts in Twitter, a network of blogs and is very much active in Facebook.
 It is also one of the very few companies which publicly state that they got returns from the investment made on Twitter.
 Apparently by using social media for marketing, ‘Dell’ helped itself to create 1 million USD in revenue.